appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/index.md

 Read more about Downloading Binaries
 </ContentRef>

-## Publish History
+## History

+The History has two sections: The Publish History and The Resign History.

 The Publish History gives users a chronological log of all publish actions taken for a specific version.
 It allows users to track and audit the deployment process over time, which can be crucial for compliance, troubleshooting, and historical analysis.

+The Resign History gives users a chronological log of all resign actions that was done within the Publish Module for a specific app version.

 <ContentRef
-url="/publish-module/publish-information/publish-history">
+url="/publish-module/publish-information/history">
-Read more about Publish History
+Read more about History
 </ContentRef>

 ## Delete